-Owners saddened by deadly shooting outside Kansas City club
+Man who opened fire at club had past weapon charge dropped

 “She was walking out, and just walked into the midst of it,” said Smith, who described her cousin as a “beautiful, beautiful woman.”

-In their post, the club’s owners described the shooting as a “shameless and senseless act of violence” and said they have “little in the way of answers.”
+In a Facebook post, the club’s owners described the shooting as a “shameless and senseless act of violence” and said they had “little in the way of answers.”

 The shooting led to quick calls by some to shutter the club permanently.
 Only about a week ago, there was a drive-by shooting in the parking long, and police had received complaints about the club in the past, said police Chief Richard Smith, who has no known relation to Tamela Smith.